microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/Resource_Deployment/README.md

 ## Step 3: Upload Assets and Data to the Synapse Workspace
 ### Step 3.1: Add IP address to Firewall
-Before you can upload any assests to the Synapse Workspace you will first need to add your IP address to the Synapse Workspace.
+Before you can upload any assets to the Synapse Workspace you will first need to add your IP address to the Synapse Workspace.
 1. Go to the Synapse resouce you creaded in the previous step.
 2. Navigate to `Firewalls` under `Security` on the left hand side of the page.
 3. At the top of the screen click `+ Add client IP`
    - ![Update Firewalls](./imgs/firewall.png)
-4. Your IP address should now be visable in the IP list.
+4. Your IP address should now be visible in the IP list.

 ### Step 3.2: Upload Assets
 1. Launch the Synapse workspace: